decentralized-identity/keri/docs/Q-and-A.md

 During validation of virtual credentials for example, a `verifier` checks to see if a `verifiable credential` (VC) has been signed by the controller of this VC using the applicable verification method.

 #### Verifiable Credential
 VC; A data model for conveying claims made by an issuer about a subject.
-See [vc-data-model](https://www.w3.org/TR/vc-data-model/) for more.
+See [vc-data-model](https://www.w3.org/TR/vc-data-model/) for more.\
+Credentials are a part of our daily lives; driver's licenses are used to assert that we are capable of operating a motor vehicle, university degrees can be used to assert our level of education, and government-issued passports enable us to travel between countries.
+This specification provides a mechanism to express these sorts of credentials on the Web in a way that is cryptographically secure, privacy respecting, and machine-verifiable.
+[Know more](https://www.w3.org/TR/vc-data-model/)

 #### W3C DID
 The W3C consortium Decentralized ID standardization.
 [More](https://w3c.github.io/did-core/).